PaddlePaddle/Paddle/doc/design/gan_api.md

 build the whole GAN model, define training loss for both generator and discrimator.

 ## Discussion on Engine Functions required to build GAN
-- Trace the ternsor and variable dependency in the engine executor.
+- Trace the tensor and variable dependency in the engine executor.
 (Very critical, otherwise GAN can'be be trained correctly)
 - Different optimizers responsible for optimizing different loss.

 To be more detailed, we introduce our design of DCGAN as following: